El Desfiladero de La Hermida is the definitive sport climbing guide to La Hermida Gorge.

 is considered a classic.
 Walking on the Moon 8a+ is a hard and

-technical test piece and for 40m of pure resistance try Entropia and
+checking out.
+For 40m of pure resistance try Entropia and

 Treinta anos de locura 8b, both are superb.
 At a more reasonable grade La Corbata de Unquera